Munnjee/SnakeGameInPython/README.md

 ### scoreboard.py

 The `scoreboard.py` module contains the `Scoreboard` class, which handles the game's scoring and display.
-It keeps track of the player's score and provides methods to increment the score when the snake eats food, as well as display the score and game over message when the game ends.
+It keeps track of the player's current game score and their high score that is saved to the `data.txt` file.

+### data.txt

+Stores the players high score as a text file that can be retrieved when player plays the game.

 This modular organization allows for better code maintainability and separation of concerns.